Arizona governor hails immigration ruling, opponents dismayed

-Brewer expressed confidence that Arizona law enforcement would now implement the law "efficiently, effectively and in harmony with the Constitution" and said civil rights would be protected and racial profiling would not be tolerated.
+Brewer expressed confidence that Arizona law officers would now implement the law "efficiently, effectively and in harmony with the Constitution" and said civil rights would be protected and racial profiling would not be tolerated.

 Supporters say the law is needed because the federal government has failed to secure Arizona's border with Mexico.

-Outside the state Capitol, a few dozen supporters of the law waved American flags and toted placards reading: "Stop sponging off the US tax payer - go home," and "SB 1070 is fair and it works," referring to the law.
+Outside the state Capitol, a few dozen supporters of the law waved American flags and toted placards reading: "Stop sponging off the US taxpayer - go home," and "SB 1070 is fair and it works," referring to the law.

 'LIVING IN THE SHADOWS'

 Critics say the law, particularly the section upheld on Monday, would lead to racial profiling in a state where Hispanics represent nearly a third of its 6.5 million people.
 Of those, an estimated 360,000 are illegal immigrants.
 Most U.S. illegal immigrants are Hispanics, with many entering the country through Mexico.